How to make a professional referral

 Obsessive compulsive disorder (OCD)

-Distressing thoughts, images or worries that something bad will happen if you don’t do a certain actions.
-For example, needing to repeatedly clean the kitchen to prevent your child from getting ill or the needing to arrange items in a certain way otherwise something bad will happen to friends or family.
+Distressing thoughts, images or worries that something bad will happen if you don’t perform certain actions.
+For example, needing to repeatedly clean the kitchen to prevent your child from getting ill or needing to arrange items in a certain way otherwise something bad will happen to your friends or family.

 Panic disorder